Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 ```

 Each of the inconsistencies can be worked around.
 Function renames may require some
-detective work by referring to the Array API docs, but are typically easy code changes.
+detective work by referring to the Array API standard documentation, but are
-Differences in behavior can be harder to deal with at times.
-The Array API standard
+typically easy code changes.
+Differences in behavior can be harder to deal
-aims to provide a set of functionality that's orthogonal but complete - so if it's
+with at times.
+The Array API standard aims to provide a set of functionality
-possible to perform some array operation on accelerator devices, then there's typically
+that's orthogonal but complete - so if it's possible to perform some array
-a way to access it in the standard."
+operation on accelerator devices, then there's typically a way to access it in
+the standard.
+In a few cases, integer indexing being one, work is still ongoing
+to extend the standard and we may open a feature request or contribute to an
+existing discussion while adding a workaround to our own code.

 ## Results